Ahituv-lab/Asymmetron/venv/README.md

 #### Optional inputs:
 	--names_A: The name of each of the inputted BED-formatted motif A files.
 	--names_B: The name of each of the inputted BED-formatted motif B files.
-        --upstream: Only look for occurrences of motif A upstream of motif B. Incompattible with -downstream.
+        --upstream_only: Only look for occurrences of motif A upstream of motif B. Incompattible with -downstream.
-        --downstream: Only look for occurrences of motif A downstream of motif B. Incompatible with -upstream.
+        --downstream_only: Only look for occurrences of motif A downstream of motif B. Incompatible with -upstream.
 	--orientation: Orient file(s) relative to annotated BED-formated motif file(s) and perform the analysis for the un-annoated file with the new annotations.
 	--expected_asym: The expected asymmetry bias between the pairs of motifs regarding same or opposite strand orientation.
 Default is 0.5.
         --expected_asym_conv_div: The expected convergent / divergent asymmetry bias between the pairs of motifs.
 Default is 0.5.
-	--min_dist: Minimum distance to consider in the analysis.
+	--min_distance: Minimum distance to consider in the analysis.
 Default is 0.
-	--max_dist: Maximum distance to consider in the analysis.
+	--max_distance: Maximum distance to consider in the analysis.
 Default is 100.
 	--bins: Number of bins to subdivide the analysis in.
 Default is 1, which does not perform this analysis.
 	--plots: Returns the associated plots of the asymmetries for each file.
 #### Outputs: